 Increase (move to the right) or decrease (move to the left) the exposure value (EV).
+To adjust by more than the default limits shown on the slider, right click and enter the desired value up to +/-18 EV (see module controls).

-The color picker tool on the right sets the exposure such that the average of the selected region matches the target lightness defined in spot-exposure mapping options.
+The color picker tool on the right sets the exposure such that the average of the selected region matches the target lightness defined in spot exposure mapping options.